Maratha Navy: Under Sambhaji Maharaj

-In the year 1682 the Marathas defeated the Portuguese in many small battles along the Konkan coastline, capturing Tarapur, and several other positions.
-Sambhaji Maharaj was well aware of the strategic importance of Goa.
-Sambhaji Maharaj wanted to build a fort on Anjadiva Island off the coast of Karnataka in order to block Portuguese naval activity in the Goa region.
-His forces from the Karwar region landed on the island with construction material to construct the fort.
-When Portuguese got the news they reached the island and ousted the Marathas.
-Sambhaji Maharaj later on inflicted a crushing defeat on Portuguese in his Goa campaign of 1683.
-After this defeat, the Portuguese did not fight against the Marathas in rest of Sambhaji Maharaj's reign.

-In late 1683 Aurangzeb had sent his son Muazzam with a force of 100,000 troops, thousands of camels, elephants and horses to save the Portuguese from Sambhaji Maharaj's attack on Goa.
-He ordered him to descend via the Ramdara Ghat into Goa to help the Portuguese.
-Muazzam's primary objective was to attack Maratha territories in Konkan from the south.
-Aurangzeb ordered his navy at Surat to supply Muazzam's huge force in Goa.
-The Maratha Navy raided these supply ships and managed to capture a large portion of these supplies.
-This created a huge food shortage among Muazzam's forces.
-Consequently Muazzam's army had to retreat because of starvation, disease and constant guerilla attacks by Maratha army.

 The Maratha Navy reportedly raided Bharuch, an important trading center in Gujarat in 1687.

-Sambhaji purchased Elephanta island to check the influence of British near Mumbai.
+Some claim that Sambhaji purchased Elephanta island to check the influence of the English East India Company (EIC) near Bombay.
+But Sambhaji did not purchase Elephanta Island to check the influence of the English East India Company.
+Elephanta Island was under Portuguese control before it was ceded to the British as part of Catherine of Braganza's dowry when she married Charles II in 1661.
+The English East India Company did not acquire Elephanta Island through purchase, but rather through a lease from the British crown.
+The EIC's influence near Bombay grew as they leased the island of Bombay itself from the crown.

 Sambhaji Maharaj wanted to modernize the Maratha Navy.
 Hence he allied with the Arab naval commander Jange Khan.
 Sambhaji Maharaj invited him to Konkan to train the Maratha Navy in quick ship building and usage of artillery.
 Jange Khan accepted the offer and stayed with his troops in Konkan for six months in 1681.
 His men trained the Maratha Navy in various aspects of shipbuilding and artillery usage.

 Sambhaji Maharaj was captured, tortured and then executed by Mughal forces under Aurangzeb in the year 1689.
 In his nine year reign the Maratha Navy had increased in size.
 He continued Shivaji Maharaj's policies to strengthen the navy.
 During his reign the Maratha Navy firmly held the control of coastline from Tarapur In North Konkan to Karwar in North Karnataka barring the regions of Mumbai, Janjira and Goa.
 He was well aware of importance of naval warfare and navy.